The Automatic Millionaire, by David Bach

 To inspire us, the book presents the success story of a hardworking “average Joe” family: the MKcIntyres.
 Both husband and wife had a modest income, but they could build a Net Worth of 2 million dollars and secure an early retirement in their 50s.
-They only inheritance they received from their parents was knowledge!
-Their parents told them: either work all your lives for money and live paycheck to paycheck or learn to make money work for you.
+The only inheritance they received from their parents was knowledge!
+Their parents told them: either work all their lives for money and live paycheck to paycheck or learn to make money work for them.

 The core system was to:

 - “pay yourselves first” before paying for all the bills (needs and wants).
 In this way, there is no need for a budget; budgets often cause endless arguments among couples.
 It is better to set a simple automatic transfer of an agreed percentage of our income into a separate saving account.